• Home

 Step 3: You will need four ribbons, two on each side – front and back.
 Decide where on your chair you want the ribbons to tie.
 Mark position with a straight pin.
 Cut each ribbon into twelve inches.

-Step 4: First, remove pin for one ribbon tie placement.
+Step 4: First, remove the pin for one ribbon tie placement.
 Apply fabric glue under and on top of one end of the ribbon.
 Attach the end of the ribbon under the fold.

 Step 5: Now, fold the ribbon over the fabric.
 Apply glue in the fabric and press with fingers to adhere.
 Repeat the step for each tie.
 Let them dry.